hizkifw/brittle/README.md

 1. Hash file excluding key (we get hash B)
 2. XOR key using hash B (we get hash A)
-3. XOR entire file with hash A
+3. XOR file excluding key with hash A
 4. File is good if its hash matches hash A